Citrullination: PAD subtypes

-One of PAD2's target substrates is myelin basic protein (MBP).
+One of PAD2's target substrates is myelin basic protein.
 In the normal retina, deimination is found in nearly all the retinal layers, including the photoreceptors.
 Deimination has been also reported in neuronal cells, such as astrocytes, microglia and oligodendrocytes, Schwann cells and neurons.
-Methylation and phosphorylation of MBP are active during the process of myelinogenesis.
-In early CNS development of the embryo, MBP deimination plays a major role in myelin assembly.
-In adults, MBP deimination is found in demyelination diseases such as multiple sclerosis.
-MBP may affect different cell types in each case.
+Methylation and phosphorylation of myelin basic protein are active during the process of myelinogenesis.
+In early development of the central nervous system of the embryo, deimination of myelin basic protein plays a major role in myelin assembly.
+In adults, deimination myelin basic protein occurs in demyelinating diseases such as multiple sclerosis.
+Myelin basic protein may affect different cell types in each case.

 PAD3 expression has been linked to sheep wool modification.
 Citrullination of trichohyalin allows it to bind and cross-link keratin filaments, directing growth of the wool fiber.

 PAD4 regulates gene expression through histone modifications.
 DNA is wrapped around histones, and the histone proteins can control DNA expression when chemical groups are added and removed.
 This process is known as post-translational processing or post-translational modification, because it takes place on the protein after the DNA is translated.
 The role of post-translational processing in gene regulation is the subject of the growing field of study, epigenetics.
 One modification mechanism is methylation.
-A methyl group (CH3) binds to an arginine on the histone protein, altering DNA binding to the histone and allowing transcription to take place.
+A methyl group binds to an arginine on the histone protein, altering DNA binding to the histone and allowing transcription to take place.
 When PAD converts arginine to citrulline on a histone, it blocks further methylation of the histone, inhibiting transcription.
 The main isotype for this is PAD4, which deiminates arginines and/or monomethylated arginines on histones 3 and 4, turning off the effects of arginine methylation.